 Personal Conduct 2

 Problems and Emergencies 2

 The School Dress Code 2

-First to Fifth Years 2
+First to Fifth Years 3

 The Sixth Form 3

 Personal appearance 3

 Punctuality 3

 School Fixtures 4

 Private Property 4

 School Property 4

 The Environment 4

+Absence from School 5

 Pupils Sick or Off Games 5

 Travelling to School 5

 Driving Lessons and Tests 6

 Academic Integrity 6

 Equipment in Class 6

 Homework 6

 Coursework and Controlled Assessment 6

 Detentions 7

 Prefects and Mentors 8

 Bounds 8

 Rules for using the Sensory Room 9

 School Computers 9

-Use of the Internet, e-mail and other forms of digital technology 9
+Use of the Internet, email and other forms of digital technology 9

 Use of electronic devices 9

-iPads and laptops 9
+Laptops 9

-Mobile Phones 10

-Data Protection 10
+Data Protection 0

-Banned Items and Substances 10
+Banned Items and Substances 1 0

-Smoking, Drinking, Illegal and Controlled Substances 11

-Complaints and Grievances Procedures 11
+Complaints and Grievances Procedures1 1

-Policies and other School Documentation 11
+Policies and other School Documentation1 1

-Appendix 1 - 'Where to go if you have a concern or need help' 13
+Appendix 1 - Where to go if you have a concern or need help .3

-Date of review July 2023 Date ratified by Chair of Governors October 2023 Date of next review July 2024 Reason for review Annual Review
+Date of review July 2024 Date ratified by Governors October 2024 Date of next review July 2025 Reason for review Annual Review

 It is a privilege to be part of the Hampton School (the School) community.
 In return, its members have a duty to behave in a manner that does them and the School credit.
-The Code of Conduct which follows is a set of guidelines and rules that apply at School, on any School activity, and while travelling to and from School or any activity.
-These are intended to help pupils and their parents maintain the friendly but purposeful ethos of Hampton School.
+The Code of Conduct is intended to help pupils and their parents maintain the friendly but purposeful ethos of Hampton School.